mark3labs/mcphost/README.md

 ollama serve
 ```

-You can also configure the Ollama client using standard environment variables, such as `OLLAMA HOST` for the Ollama base URL.
+You can configure Ollama to use either a local or remote server:
+- Use the `--llm-url` flag to specify a custom Ollama API endpoint (default: http://localhost:11434)
+- Example with remote server: `mcphost -m ollama:llama3 --llm-url http://remote-server:11434`

 3. Google API Key (for Gemini):
 ```bash